FaisalUmair/udemy-downloader-gui/README.md

 | Linux | x86_x64 | 1.0.0 | [Download](https://github.com/FaisalUmair/udemy-downloader-gui/releases/download/v1.0.0/Udeler-1.0.0-linux-x86_x64.AppImage)|

 ### Note:
 The courses will be downloaded to the user's Download folder.
+The structure of course content will be preserved.

 # For Developers